GoldFoylee/C-Odyssey/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/1/19/C_Logo.png" alt="C Logo" width="180">

-*A curated collection of foundational C programs designed to launch your coding journey.
-Perfect for students and self-learners alike.*
+*A set of basic C programs to kickstart your coding journey.
+These are ideal for students and self-learners.*

 </div>